 Join us for the April 24 Senior Symposium, a campus-wide celebration of the scholarly and artistic achievements of the Class of 2015.
 Opening remarks by Tim Elgren, dean of the college of arts and sciences, begin at 1pm, in Craig Lecture Hall.
 Concurrent panels begin at 1:30 p.m., 2:45 p.m., and 4:00 p.m.
 The reception begins at 5 p.m. in the Academic Commons of the Science Center.
 An electronic version of the program is to be posted on this site in mid-April, and paper copies of the program are available, at Craig Lecture Hall and around the Science Center, on the afternoon of April 24.

 Last year’s symposium featured 49 seniors, on 16 panels, presenting their independent and collaborative work to the Oberlin community.
-Graduating seniors and fifth-years interested in participating in the 2015 symposium are invited to consult with their advisors and to submit an interest form (available here in February), by Monday, March 2.
+Graduating seniors and fifth-years interested in participating in the 2015 symposium are invited to consult with their advisors and to submit an interest form (available here), by Monday, March 2.
 Final abstracts and biographies are due Monday, March 16.
 In addition to the events scheduled for the symposium itself, the program is to list other senior projects of note, including exhibits and recitals, taking place on other dates in the spring semester.

 Departments may consider coordinating the symposium with existing programming of senior or honors presentations, either by holding their event on the same day, or by encouraging their seniors and honors students to present at the symposium, at the departmental event, or both.
 Advisors are encouraged to work closely with their students as they prepare for the symposium.